Almezing/almezing.github.io/_posts/DRAFT-2018-12-10-First-Post.md

 ### Creations by Heavy Infantry Manufacturing (H.I.M.):

 Global Manufacturer of firearms, ammunitions, and hardware.
 Known for its unmatched high military grade equipment, they a contracted by government entities, NGO’s, PMCs, and other companies in industries such as security and finances.
 They even fulfill individual orders.
 This allows HIM to maintain a high budget for research and manufacturing to advancing its edge and providing its high standards.
-Slogan: "With Man's Perfect Creation, Nothing is Equal to Him"
+Slogan: "With Man's Perfect Creation, Nothing is Equal to Him".
+HIM is AI making the weapons

 ### Femme Fatale Co.
 (Could just be Fatale Co.):